4 DAYS FROM $599

 The oldest city in Germany is yours to explore, including the UNESCO-listed Roman ruins

-Today, you'll enjoy an insightful lecture on Roman history in Trier before you discover the city itself.
+Today, you'll enjoy an insightful onboard lecture on Trier's Roman history before you discover the city itself.
 This is the oldest city in Germany, and your included tour here brings you to the amphitheater and includes a viewing of the Porta Nigra (a massive stone gate), the Roman Bridge, and Barbara Baths.
-Spend this afternoon at leisure, relaxing or exploring on your own.
+Spend this afternoon at leisure, enjoying the scenic sailing.
 Cultural Connection and Unforgettable Moment: Enjoy lunch ashore at Weingut Georg Fritz von Nell.

 Experience Koblenz and the Upper Middle Rhine Valley

-Enjoy a relaxing morning of scenic cruising on the Rhine as you make your way to Koblenz, a city more than 2,000-years-old strategically set at the confluence of the Rhine and Moselle rivers.
+Wake up in Koblenz, a city more than 2,000 years old, strategically set at the confluence of the Rhine and Moselle rivers.
 From the wedge-shaped headland where the waters meet, known as Deutsches Eck or "German Corner," a giant equestrian statue of Kaiser Wilhelm I overlooks the united rivers.
 Upon arrival, you'll enjoy a walking tour of this charming town.
 In the afternoon, you'll enjoy scenic cruising through the Upper Middle Rhine Valley, a UNESCO World Heritage Site, with commentary from the ship's bridge on the legend of Lorelei.

 See the Gutenberg Bible in Mainz and learn how to paint